-For the direct or indirect significant transactions between the Company and its investees in Mainland China, which have been eliminated in the consolidated financial statements during the year of 2022, please refer to "Information on significant transaction"
+For the direct or indirect significant transactions between the Company and its investees in Mainland China, which have been eliminated in the consolidated financial statements during the year of 2023, please refer to "Information on significant transaction".

-(d) Major shareholders:
+(4) Major shareholders:

-Shareholdin Shareholder's Name g Shares Percentage
+Shareholding Shareholder's Name Shares Percentage

 Da Yang Investment Ltd. 54,905,000 6.88%

 Chuan Yuan Investment Ltd. 47,375,000 5.94%

 Bai Ke Investment Ltd. 45,730,000 5.73%